paulozava/challange/README.md

       - [] Validate date is before today
     - [] Save the user in the database
     - [] Return:
+      - [] 201 Created if the user is created
-      - [] 204 No Content if everything is ok
+      - [] 204 No Content if user is updated
       - [] 400 Bad Request if any validation fail with the error in the message
       - [] 500 Internal Server Error if save on the database fails
   - [] GET /hello/<username>